 It is important to note that MCS is not an allergy.

 It is an illness which has been known since the 1950s, but it has yet to be recognized by the World Health Organization (WHO), despite that there are more than 100 research articles that support the organic basis of MCS, that the number of people affected is increasing rapidly, at a younger age, and that the European Parliament includes MCS in the growing number of illnesses related to environmental factors.
-MCS has already recognized as a physical disease in Germany, Austria and Japan.
+MCS has already recognized as a physical disease in Germany, Austria, Japan and Spain.

 What percentage of the population has MCS?